Exclusive: AstraZeneca U.S. COVID-19 vaccine trial may resume as soon as this week - sources

 Responding to a request, British regulators shared with Reuters a draft of a form letter to UK vaccine trial participants, dated Oct.
 14 and signed by the Oxford COVID-19 Vaccine Team.
 It says the U.S. FDA had “completed their analysis” and said vaccination in the United States would resume shortly.

+The Health Research Authority, which helps regulate UK medical research, did not say if the letter had been sent or immediately respond to questions about it.

-An AstraZeneca spokeswoman said the communication is not from the company and it “cannot verify the content,” referring to the draft letter to patients.
+An AstraZeneca spokeswoman said the communication is not from the company and it “cannot verify the content,” referring to the draft letter to study participants.

 “We also cannot comment on a pending FDA decision,” she said.